makersacademy/airport_challenge/README.md

 ```

-...or else it has landed:
+...or else confirm that it has landed:
 ```
 plane.flying?
 => false